UN General Assembly: Guterres warns against 'new Cold War' | DW | 22.09.2020

 The leaders are addressing the theme: "The future we want, the United Nations we need: reaffirming our collective commitment to multilateralism — confronting COVID-19 through effective multilateral action."

-Among those speaking Tuesday are US President Donald Trump and Xi Jinping of China.
-Also on deck are President Emmanuel Macron of France, Brazil's Jair Bolsonaro and President Vladimir Putin of Russia.
+Alongside Trump and Xi, there will also be speeches from President Emmanuel Macron of France, Brazil's Jair Bolsonaro and President Vladimir Putin of Russia.

+Trump opened his speech with a fierce verbal criticism of China.
+Calling the coronavirus the "China virus," he said the country had "unleashed this plague" onto the world.

+"In the earliest days of the virus, China locked down travel domestically while allowing flights to leave China and infect the world," Trump said.
+He accused Beijing and the World Health Organization (WHO) of spreading false information on how the virus was spread.

 Read more: Africa must be a 'partner' on the global stage, UN deputy chief says